honytsoi/CBBroadcastingCoach/README.md

 ## Requirements

-- A modern web browser (Chrome, Firefox, Safari, Edge)
+- A modern web browser (Chrome, Firefox, Safari, Edge) ~~- An OpenRouter API key for AI functionality~~
-- An OpenRouter API key for AI functionality
+- Uses Cloudflare Worker AI
 - A Chaturbate account with access to the Events API
 - A device with a camera for QR code scanning (typically a smartphone)
 - Headphones or earbuds for private audio prompts